NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/levels.md

 # Levels

-Levels are users' achievement path - the overall goal of the application usage is to achieve the highest level.
+Levels are users' achievement path - the overall goal of the gameified training profile is to encourage users to achieve the highest level.
 Levels are tracked for the entire [project](/dashboard/user-guide/projects.html) as well as for each [subject](/dashboard/user-guide/subjects.html) which provides users many ways to progress forward.

 The Skills dashboard supports two flexible ways to manage levels: